Leptobrachella kecil

-Leptolalax kecil is a species of megophryid frogs found in the Cameron Highlands of Peninsular Malaysia.
+Leptobrachella kecil is a species of megophryid frogs found in the Cameron Highlands of Peninsular Malaysia.
 It is only known from its type locality, but it is expected to have a wider distribution in the Cameron Highlands.
-This species may have been erroneously identified as Leptolalax gracilis.
+This species may have been erroneously identified as Leptobrachella gracilis.

 Description

-Leptolalax kecil is a small-sized toad, similar in size to L. pluvialis.
+Leptobrachella kecil is a small-sized toad, similar in size to L. pluvialis.
 Males recorded were 19–21 mm in snout-vent length and one female was 25 mm.
-Male Leptolalax kecil call at night on the ground near streams.
-The call differs from those known in other species of Leptolalax: male emits only one short, clearly pulsed call at a time, in contrast to long, successive notes of other species.
+Male L. kecil call at night on the ground near streams.
+The call differs from those known in other species of its genus: male emits only one short, clearly pulsed call at a time, in contrast to long, successive notes of other species.

 Conservation

-The species has not been assessed by the IUCN, but habitat loss due logging and agriculture is occurring near the type locality.
+The species has been assessed as critically endangered by the IUCN due to its single location of occurrence, which has a very small area, (10 km²) being threatened by agricultural development.